dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 - Prepare PRs for these steps beforehand
 - Ideally, get the `dotnet/versions` repo pre-approved as you won't be able to do it yourself (most likely)

-> Please note that [step 5](#5-change-the-default-branch-to-main-for-your-github-repository) will re-trigger all PR builds on all open PRs.
+> Please note that [step 5](#5-change-the-default-branch-to-main-for-your-github-repository) will retrigger all PR builds on all open PRs currently targeting the master branch.

 # Prerequisites